Cu7ious/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 3-is_kind_of_class.py	checks if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class
 4-inherits_from.py	checks if the object is an instance of a class that inherited (directly or indirectly) from the specified class
 5-base_geometry.py	the empty class
+6-base_geometry.py	the empty class with one public method
 ```

 ##### Snippet to use the tests